Nobel Literature Jury May Go For Non-Western Writer - UrduPoint

 That was the case in 2021 -- when Zanzibar-born British author Abdulrazak Gurnah was chosen for his work exploring exile, colonialism and racism -- and in 2016, when US folk rock icon Bob Dylan won.

-Wiman said the prize could just as easily go to a Mexican or Argentinian writer as an African author.
+Wiman said the prize could just as easily go to a Mexican or Argentine writer as an African author.

 "I think it will be a woman from a language zone outside Europe," he said.